emanual3murry-coder/LingoBridge/README.md

 Installation Instructions (if applicable)

-This program requires tkinter (tk), pandas(pd), and deep_translator (GoogleTranslator)
+This program requires stream lit, and deep_translator (GoogleTranslator)

 How to Run the Program

-To run it is best to use the path .venv
+Understanding how to implement stream lit so that the application runs correctly.

 Usage Instructions